 The reception was in continuity with the ceremony: simple, timeless, welcoming, centered on the dearest family members and devoted friends, and offering them fun.
-The newly husband and wife had set-up a finger print tree (I let you guess the color of the ink), a DIY photo booth with Polaroid, and games.
+The new husband and wife had set up a finger print tree (I let you guess the color of the ink), a DIY photo booth with Polaroid, and games.

 After sharing champagne, variety of beers from Minneapolis, or other cocktails, they started their luncheon.
 They ate some delicious hors d’oeuvres and entree!
 No kidding, that’s one of the best restaurants I have eaten in the Twin Cities.
 Check the caterer menus, they are delicious!

 After the dinner, they cut their wedding cake carefully decorated by Mandee’s Cakes.
 The top was ornamented by a personalized figurine of the bride and the groom performing dead lifting.
-I wanted to take advantage of this idea, and involved the innkeeper who helped me design a fake dead lift.
+I wanted to take advantage of this idea, and involved the innkeeper.
+She helped me to design a fake dead lift.
 We staged a funny picture of the silhouette of the bride on the groom performing dead lifting in front of the floor-to-ceiling windows.

-I was delighted to discover this wedding venue.
+I was delighted to discover this wedding venue and the firehouse.
 It’s a charming well-decorated restaurant.
 Beside funny gnomes in the patio, they have dark wood panels and a sophisticated ornamented wood ceiling remembering the old world, such a chic gentlemen’s club atmosphere.
 Adding to that a dark carpet, it’s pretty obscure event space.
-Thad said, in the sunny day, the several large windows let enter enough natural light for a good professional wedding photographer to shoot pictures in good conditions.
+Thad said, in the sunny day, several large windows, more than a stunning view on Minneapolis and the Twin Cities, allow enough light to enter for a good professional wedding photographer to shoot pictures of the lovers engagement in good conditions.

 Also, as previously mentioned the food was just succulent!
-I have no idea of their wedding package, but I can testify the food is more than delicious.
-And on the top of that the staff was nice and responsive.
-For your special day, check their Menus and fallow their recommendations (scallops and mussels are mouth-watering).
+I have no idea of their wedding package, but I can testify to the food is more than fabulous.
+And on the top of that, the staff was nice and responsive.
+For your special day, check their menus and follow their recommendations (scallops and mussels are mouth-watering).

 So, if you are in the process of planning your intimate wedding, it’s definitely a good place to celebrate a small wedding.